 While both the SC and TSO interpretations interpret a CTree into a state monad, their respective states are of different types (SCMem and TSOMem in our development), hence the need for this heterogeneous version.
-In our proof, the invariant between SC and TSO states is made of two conditions:

-the SC memory must be equal to the global TSO memory, and the thread-local TSO memories must all be empty.
+In our proof, the invariant between SC and TSO states is made of two conditions: the SC memory must be equal to the global TSO memory, and the thread-local TSO memories must all be empty.
 With this invariant, the proof approach becomes clear: whenever a write happens, we immediately flush the TSO buffer of the relevant thread, so that it is immediately visible to all threads, as with SC.

-6 Related work
+6 Related Work

 Formal semantics of C and LLVM IR..
-Although switching from ITrees to CTrees, our work follows closely Zakowski et al.'s Vellvm development [58].
+Although switching from ITrees to CTrees, our work follows closely Zakowski et al.'s Vellvm development [65].
 Their work, as ours, put the emphasis in building models allowing for testing, but also suitable for the formal verification of tools and program optimizations.

 Many others have proposed formalization of various parts of the C or LLVM IR languages.
-For C, notable examples include CompCert [38] and its extensions to memory aware programs [5], Krebbers and Wiedijk [31]'s typed C11 semantics, Memarian et al.'s modelling of pointer provenance [43].
-Specifically over LLVM IR, Crellvm [26] shares common objectives with Vellvm, while Alive [41, 42], by taking a lighter weight approach, has had impressive results in bug finding through bounded model checking.
+For C, notable examples include CompCert [42] and its extensions to memory aware programs [5], Krebbers and Wiedijk [33]'s typed C11 semantics, Memarian et al.'s modelling of pointer provenance [48].
+Specifically over LLVM IR, Crellvm [28] shares common objectives with Vellvm, while Alive [46, 47], by taking a lighter weight approach, has had impressive results in bug finding through bounded model checking.

 All these projects emphasize the importance and difficulty of modelling industrial languages: they however, like Vellvm, restricted themselves to the sequential fragment.
-By contrast, CompCertTSO [55] has impressively extended CompCert with a TSO model built via a synchronisation machine.
+By contrast, CompCertTSO [61] has impressively extended CompCert with a TSO model built via a synchronisation machine.
 They have used their semantics to prove fence elimination optimizations but our approach is more modular in terms of memory model, semantics and concurrency constructs thanks to the theoretical framework of CTrees.
+We can note that the use of synchronisation machine between a LTS modelling the memory model and one modelling the core of the semantics is a form of modular decoupling of intra-thread and inter-thread components not unlike what we achieve.
+Our layered construction bakes this decoupling further in the framework, separating the modelling of the control flow, thread local effects, thread interleaving, and thread-global events into four components, and furthermore allowing for reasoning about refinements at each levels.

-Specifically for LLVM IR, the K-LLVM framework [40], based on the K-framework [52], provides a very complete, executable semantics for LLVM IR with threads.
+Specifically for LLVM IR, the K-LLVM framework [44], based on the \mathbb{K} -framework [57], provides a very complete, executable semantics for LLVM IR with threads.
 We are however not aware of any formal proof conducted on their semantics.
 On the contrary, [9] uses event structures to reason on the semantics of acquire/release and non-atomic accesses in LLVM IR, with pen-and-paper compilation proofs from C11 and to hardware models.